Platform Assembly

 Step 8: Mount the USB Hub

 Place the USB hub in the gap on the opposite side of the LiDAR mount.
-Secure it to the plate using the two 3D-printed clamps, screwing the clamps into the plate.
+Secure it to the plate using the two 3D-printed clamps, screwing the clamps into the plate with M3 x .5mm x 10mm flat head screws.

 Connecting